-MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE COMMISSION PROPOSAL Drafting Comments whether the internal complaint-handling systems are sufficiently independent.
-For this reason, we support the establishment of an out-of-court dispute settlement system as established in Article 18.
-We are considering the idea of making the obligation to set up an internal complaints-handling system voluntary for situations wherein there is also a competent out-of-court dispute settlement body so as to lower compliance costs (b) decisions to suspend or terminate the provision of the service, in whole or in part, to the recipients; SK (Comments): Would this provision include also suspension according Art.
+MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV COMMISSION PROPOSAL Drafting Comments obligation to set up an internal complaints- handling system voluntary for situations wherein there is also a competent out-of-court dispute settlement body so as to lower compliance costs (b) decisions to suspend or terminate the SK (Comments): provision of the service, in whole or in part, to the recipients; Would this provision include also suspension according Art.
 20 (2) if there was no illegal content or additional provision in terms and condition related to Art.
-20 (2)? (c) decisions to suspend or terminate the recipients' account.
-FR (Drafting): (c) (without change) (d) decisions to restrict the ability to monetize content provided by the recipients CZ (Drafting): 1a.
-Online platforms shall provide recipients of the service, for a period of at least one month following the decision referred to in this paragraph, the access to an effective CZ (Comments): This is in line with our proposal to rec.
+20 (2)? (c) decisions to suspend or terminate the FR (Drafting): recipients' account. (c) (without change) (d) decisions to restrict the ability to monetize content provided by the recipients CZ (Drafting): CZ (Comments): 1a.
+Online platforms shall provide recipients of the service, for a period of at least one month following the decision referred to in this paragraph, the access to an effective internal complaint-handling system, which This is in line with our proposal to rec.
 44 and general comment on article 17.
-CZ would welcome the institute of appeal to be enshrined for all parties involved, including the party
+CZ would welcome the institute of appeal to be enshrined for all parties involved, including the party reporting illegal content to the online platform. enables the complaints to be lodged electronically and free of charge, against the PL (Comments): refusal by the online platform to take decision Further analysis is required as to exemption, from all provisions of Section 3, for small and referred to in paragraph 1 (a) - (c) on the ground that the information provided by the micro enterprises, in particular as regards their exemption from the provisions on trusted